mahashreevasudevan/MCMC-Forecasting/README.md

 ## Impact:

-- This study shows the use of probabilistic simulation methods (like MCMC) in atmospheric data analysis.
+- This study shows the use of probabilistic simulation methods (like MCMC) in time series atmospheric data analysis.
 Although the model did not yield accurate forecasts, it offered insights into how statistical simulations behave with slightly skewed environmental data.

 ## Technology and Tools